Collaborating With Inland Empire Communities to Improve Health Outcomes

 For this portion of the application, please upload an Excel spreadsheet using the template provided to address the criteria below:

-• Preference for items to be purchase through Amazon or Office Depot.
+- Preference for items to be purchased through Amazon or Office Depot.

-• Funds cannot be used for out-of-state travel, gifts, entertainment, or for salaries of any kind.
+- Funds cannot be used for travel, gifts, entertainment, or for salaries of any kind.

 Please upload a PDF file that includes the information below for any additional participants involved with the project.